wormhole-foundation/wormhole/design/0005_data_availability.md

 ### Denial of service

-We allow any node on the network to request state synchronization, which could be abused for denial-of-service attacks against the network.

-Rate-limiting and blacklisting mechanism can be implemented to enable guardians to respond to such attacks.
+API endpoints may be subject to denial of service attacks.
+If an attacker manages to take down all public API endpoints, clients would be unable to retrieve signed messages.

+VAAs would still be persisted locally during such an attack and can be requested once availability is restored.

+We believe this risk is easily mitigated - protecting web APIs from denial of service attacks is a well-understood problem, with a robust ecosystem of both technological solutions and service providers.

-(this assumes that libp2p itself is safe against pubsub flooding by non-guardian nodes - this an open question tracked in https://github.com/certusone/wormhole/issues/22 as well as the [official libp2p docs](https://docs.libp2p.io/concepts/security-considerations/)).
+(robustness of libp2p pubsub itself against flooding by non-guardian nodes is an orthogonal concern tracked in https://github.com/certusone/wormhole/issues/22 as well as the [official libp2p docs](https://docs.libp2p.io/concepts/security-considerations/))